NicolasFujisawa/spring-liquibase/README.md

 # spring-liquibase
-An project to configure liquibase peroject
+An project to configure liquibase project